jarodchristiansen/jarodchristiansen/README.md

 ## A Few Things Worth Knowing

-I didn't start in tech, I came up through design and SEO, which means I think about products from the user backward, not the stack forward.
+I didn't start in tech; I came up through design and SEO, which means I think about products from the user backward, not the stack forward.
 I've been building with ML/Python in parallel with production frontend work since 2021, which is unusual and occasionally very useful.

 The work I care most about sits at the edge of what frontend engineering traditionally owns: search relevance, AI-augmented interfaces, and building elegant, frictionless user experiences.